 The benefits include:

-The tool's context toolbar hosts several snapping controls that snaps pressure points onto existing nodes, snap to existing stroke widths on the curve or snaps the adjusted stroke width to the current or other curve's geometry.
+The tool's context toolbar hosts several snapping controls that snap pressure points onto existing nodes or existing stroke widths on the curve.

 The point’s handles extend symmetrically outwards from the ‘on-curve’ point to the current stroke width.